rbtylee/tutorial-jsonc/tutorial/parsing6.md

      printf("The value at %ld position is: %s\n", (long)* jso_index, json_object_get_string(jso));
 ```

 Using  _*json_c_visit*_ to loop over a JSON array as above is perhaps overkill.
-For profuction code I would recommend using a simple for loop as previously discussed.
-THe _*json_c_visit*_ solution is provided merely for completeness sake and to introduce the subject with a rather easy to understand example.
+For production code, I would recommend using a simple loop as previously discussed.
+The _*json_c_visit*_ solution is provided merely for completeness sake and to introduce the subject with a rather easy to understand example.

 ## json-parse10.c